goFrendiAsgard/zaruba/docs/creating-a-project.md

 # Creating a Project

-A zaruba project is a git repository containing at least one file: `main.zaruba.yaml`.
+A Zaruba project is a git repository containing `main.zaruba.yaml`.

-In order to initialize a project, you can invoke `zaruba please initProject`
+To initialize a project, you can invoke `zaruba please initProject`

 ## Example